 Graduate Program Overview

-As a master’s candidate, the expectations placed in front of you include professional roles in nursing homes, hospitals and managed care facilities.
+As a master’s candidate in health administration, the expectations placed in front of you include professional roles in nursing homes, hospitals and managed care facilities.

-Your required courses, will equip you with the ability to think critically—at different points during your classwork, you’ll gain more of this skill.
+Your required courses for a master of health adminstration, will equip you with the ability to think critically—at different points during your classwork, you’ll gain more of this skill.

-Look for a program where you’ll be able to practice real-life skills with simulation tools.
-These enable you to read and analyze case studies and challenges that health administrators might face in the work environment.
+Look for a master of health administration program where you’ll be able to practice real-life skills with simulation tools.
+These enable you to read and analyze case studies and challenges that healthcare administrators might face in the work environment.

 A good program enables you to role-play both simulated and traditional health administration case studies.
 As you do so, you’ll learn from those involved in the role plays with you.

 An intense on-campus immersion experience will equip you with collaborative skills you’ll need once you have begun to work as a healthcare administrator.
 These exercises help you to get comfortable in working closely with others as you solve hypothetical problems.
 You’ll also learn how to act professionally and use your communication and leadership skills.